English 110 – Walker

 Online Reference Sources

-These reference sources are available online and may require you to log in with your Pipeline account information:
+This reference source is available online and will require you to log in with your Pipeline account information from off campus:

 Search for articles in the following databases.
 These resources will require your Pipeline account information when you access them off campus.